by Hank Leukart

 San Francisco day trips to Muir Woods, Point Reyes National Seashore, Año Nuevo State Reserve, and Santa Cruz.

-Lighthouse stair 302 (view all Point Reyes, Ca. photos)
+Visiting the Point Reyes Lighthouse requires visitors to walk down and up 302 stairs. (view all Point Reyes, Ca. photos)

 AN FRANCISCO, California — My 61-year-old mom is totally extreme.
 Granted, she hasn’t joined Shaun White on any heli snowboarding trips, but after she survived a particularly death-defying bike crash on a sandy trail during a 2002 mountain biking excursion into the Santa Rosa Mountains with me, my brother’s friends started referring to her regularly as “The Extreme Mom.”
 Reluctantly, I admit that, when the accident happened, I tried to calm her nerves by insisting that her injuries looked minor.
 But when family and friends saw the full arm cast that the emergency room doctors gave her to protect her badly-broken arm, the new moniker stuck.